Eldorado: The Road to Liquid Gold

 Try as you might, you can’t stay in the West End forever.
 Certain occasions will beckon you further afield, for work/play/overhyped streetfood pop-up.
 Fortunately, there are a multitude of ways to escape the shadow of the uni.

 unreliable but covers more area.
 Runs later than Subway, stops running about midnight, but then on Fridays/Saturdays there are night buses, if you’re into vomit and screams.
+You will find the price has been hiked by 5p every time you use one again.
+Most have contactless these days, which is really convenient and means you don’t feel ripped when you lose 20p for not having the exact change.

 Costs £0 and keeps you fit.